Editor’s Note: This post has been updated with new links and content.

 We know that everything we’ve learned about average position before reading this post was baloney.
 We get how average position works.
 And we opened our minds to analyze it on a more granular scale.
 Now we’re for sure good to go.
 (Woohoo!)

 Wait, what position do I want?

 I’m glad you asked.
 That’s our next section.

 Clearly, we understood that our average position should be based on the performance and not placed on some arbitrary ranking system.
 That’s always the case.
 Well, not really.
 There are some exceptions to that rule.

-Instead, the GDN takes your bid to auction and, depending on how competitive your specific targeting strategy is in your particular campaign, your ads will be placed onto various locations of publisher’s websites.
-You can think of the websites that you get served on and the locations on those websites as your sort of “Display Network position”.
+Instead, the GDN takes your bid to auction.
+Depending on how competitive your specific targeting strategy is in your particular campaign, your ads will be placed onto various locations of publisher’s websites.
+You can think of the websites that you get served on and the locations on those websites as your “Display Network position”.

-Just as we optimize based on the performance of our KPIs in the Search Network, we also do in the Display Network.
-This can vary depending on the type of display campaign that you’re running; however, as a general rule, we want to find the placements that are hitting our goals the best and turn them from automated placements to managed placements by placing more aggressive bids on them to up the traffic and earn the more valuable locations on them.
+As a general rule, however, we want to find the placements that are hitting our goals the best.
+We can turn those from automated placements to managed placements by placing more aggressive bids on them.
+This can up the traffic and earn even more valuable locations.

-One additional point to keep in mind, however, is that your best performing placements may still not even be being served to yet if your initial bids are too low, so make sure to keep that in mind when you’re experimenting with GDN bid adjustments.
+Another key point is that your best performing placements may not have received your ads yet.
+Keep in mind that your initial bids might be too low when you’re experimenting with GDN bid adjustments.

 Bid on Performance

 Only one word needed for this one — KPIs.